 Intro to IFR Question #25 - What are popular IFR acronyms?

-Veteran instructor and course developer, Bret Koebbe, will show how to use tried and true study methods using Sporty’s Instrument Rating Course to make the process an engaging and meaningful learning experience, and not just another exercise in rote memorization.
+We'll show how to use tried and true study methods and advanced learning features within Sporty's Instrument Rating Course to make the instrument training process an engaging and meaningful experience, and not just another exercise in rote memorization.
+Presented by Sporty's Senior Flight Instructor and lead course developer, Bret Koebbe.

-Join Sporty's John Zimmerman for a fast-paced hour of IFR flying questions and tips, covering everything from approach charts to weather theory.
+Sporty's John Zimmerman and Eric Radtke host a fun, fast-paced hour of IFR flying questions and tips, covering everything from approach charts to weather theory.
+We'll tackle frequently missed questions from the Instrument written and practical tests so you'll be prepared.

 Articles, Quizzes, and Videos

 IFR Month is celebrated across Sporty’s Media Network, including the popular Flight Training Central, Air Facts, iPad Pilot News, and Sporty’s PIREPS blog.
-Each will include articles, videos, and quizzes on instrument flying topics.
+Each will include articles, videos, quizzes and webinars on instrument flying topics.

 Getting Started with Instrument Training